rakibmail22/github-repo-lister/README.md

 This can be implemented with Redis (Or any other distributed cache like Hazelcast) configured with `@Cahceable` Spring or using any of the cache specific clients.
 2. Add more test coverage especially for the api endpoint and validator class
+3. Add Api documentation tool like Swagger with Open Api

+#### Alternative Clients
+1. We can use `RestTEmplate` directly to call.
+Feign client is just a wrapper above springs Rest Template
+2. We can also use `WebClient` which is now a days promoted by Spring, it's basically introduced for the reactive webflux api but works with servlet based implementations too